cambridge-cares/CitiesKG/agents/README.md

 ### Install and Build

-1. The build requires two dependencies, which are provided through the installation of two local jars to the .m2 repoistory:
+1. The build requires two dependencies, which are provided through the installation of two local jars to the .m2 repoistory.
+Go the main project directory "CitiesKG" (not "agents") and execute the initialization step to install the two local jars.

 ```
-cd <project directory>
+cd <main project directory>

 mvn initialize
 ```

-2. If the build is successful, you should be able to run the following to create the war package
+2. If the initialization is done successful, you should be able to run the following to create the war package

 ```
 mvn clean install -DskipTests
 ```

 3. There is one dependency *blazegraph-jar-2.1.5.jar* need to be provided directly on the server, as it has been declared as following in the agents/pom.xml:
 ```